fabridigua/LogicGamesSolver/README.md

 <img src="imgs\screen_sudoku_realtime_detection.png" style="zoom:80%;" />

-Once found the puzzle, its image is warped applying a perspective transformation to make the puzzle image plane.
+Once found the puzzle, its image is warped applying a perspective transformation to make the puzzle image a plane.

 In *real-time* mode,  the user must press `space` key to go ahead when the software is recognizing well the puzzle.